yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-switchover.md

     Repeat these steps on all A nodes.

-1. Set up replication from B to A using the bootstrap IDs obtained previously.
+1. Set up replication from B to A using the bootstrap IDs obtained in step 1.

     ```sh
     ./bin/yb-admin \